Istanbul Bakasehir star Azubuike ‘feels good’ after returning from injury | Goal.com

 Azubuike has now featured in 18 league games for Buruk’s men since teaming up with the club from Egyptian Premier League side Pyramids FC in 2018.

-The 23-year-old will hope to get more minutes under his belt when the Fatih Terim Stadium outfit take on German club RB Leipzig in Tuesday’s Champions League game.
+The 23-year-old will hope to get more minutes under his belt when the Fatih Terim Stadium outfit take on German club RB Leipzig in Wednesday’s Champions League game.

 The midfielder has featured for Nigeria’s U23 side and made his Super Eagles debut appearance in 2016.